 Art Blakey (born Pittsburgh, Pennsylvania, 1919; died New York, New York, October 16, 1990) was a jazz drummer and bandleader.

-Russell Freedman (born San Francisco, California, 1929) has written more than 50 books for children.
+Russell Freedman (born San Francisco, California, 1929; died March 16, 2018, New York, New York) wrote more than 50 books for children.
 Lincoln: A Photobiography earned the 1987 Newbery Award.
 The Wright Brothers: How They Invented the Airplane received a 1992 Newbery Honor Award, and Eleanor Roosevelt: A Life of Discovery earned a 1994 Jane Addams Honor Award.
 The Voice that Challenged a Nation: Marian Anderson and the Struggle for Equal Rights received both a 2005 Newbery Honor Award and the 2005 Robert F. Sibert Informational Book Award Medal.
 In 1998 he received the Laura Ingalls Wilder Award for his lifetime contributions to children’s literature.

 Roscoe Robinson, Jr. (Born Saint Louis, Missouri, 1928; died Washington, D. C., July 22, 1993) was the first African American to be a four-star general in the army.